navi-language/website/learn.md

 ### Import a Module from local

-In Navi a folder in the current directory is a module, and the module name is the folder name.
+In Navi, a folder in the current directory is a module, and the module name is the folder name.

 For example, we have a struct: